Choiuijin1125/bclef2022/README.md

 ### Training
 - F32 training(I don't know why, if I use mixed precision training with pytorch ligthing loss will be explored)

+### Validation
+- Stratifiedkfold on primary_label, only validate scored birds(some fold dosen't have all of scored birds)
+- I think it's better to use bootstrap based validation(n sampling)

 ### Model
 1. TimmSED